ssc-spc-ccoe-cei/gcp-documentation/Architecture/Repository Structure.md

 ### Hydration Process

 The tools submodule contains a `hydrate.sh` script to hydrate the configs with `kpt`.
 The script must be executed when any changes to `source-base` and/or `source-customization` are made.
-It is configured to run as a pre-commit hook for local validation and also in a validation pipeline during PR creation (TODO: create pipeline).
+It is configured to run as a pre-commit hook for local validation and also in a validation pipeline during PR creation.

 At a high level, the script will:
 1. For each environment (experimentation, dev, preprod, prod), check if `source-customization/` contains that sub directory.
 If so: